Tools and resources

 - CVs and Application Forms

-- The centre have also produced a 'Digital Pack' for staff to help them reflect on how to embed employability in their curriculum, which includes good practice case studies and links to relevant materials.
-The pack is available on the careers resources webpage. (please note that this pack is specifically designed for staff teaching on the Computing programmes, future packs for other members of staff are anticipated, however prior to these being produced staff may find it useful to refer to this existing pack).
+The centre have also produced a 'Digital Pack' for staff to help them reflect on how to embed employability in their curriculum, which includes good practice case studies and links to relevant materials.
+Please note that this pack is specifically designed for staff teaching on the Computing programmes - future packs for other members of staff are anticipated, however prior to these being produced staff may find it useful to refer to this existing pack.

 - Introduce the Careers and Employability Centre